Long Covid Is A Feminist Issue — So Why Aren’t People Talking About It?

 Advertisement

 Lauren Nichols knows what it’s like to be patient zero, as the first person to get long Covid in Boston, Massachusetts.
-Lauren is now Vice President of Body Politic, a global support group for 20,000 patients, including 3,000 Australians.
+Lauren is now Vice President of Body Politic, a global support group for 20,000 patients.

-"I cannot tell you how many women in our group have been sent to the ER with serious cardiovascular issues, only to be told it’s all in their head," she tells Refinery29 Australia.
+"I cannot tell you how many women in our group have been sent to the ER with serious cardiovascular issues, only to be told it’s all in their head," she tells Refinery29.
 "What we see with our female members is this psychologising that doesn’t happen as frequently with men."

 It’s been two years since Lauren’s infection turned into a complex set of chronic symptoms.
 When she started experiencing tremors, seizures and daily migraines, she sought out a neurologist, who told her the migraines were because she was menstruating.